unicef/publicgoods-toolkit/community.md

 active open source project -- come ultimately from those users.

-The quickest way to check on the health of a project community is usually to look at activity over time in the bug tracker:
+The quickest way to check on the health of a project community is usually to look at activity over time in the bug tracker and the record of changes:

 * What is the rate of ticket filings, and the approximate number of unique filers?
 These two factors together are a proxy for the size